SMU vs. South Florida NCAA Football Odds, Plays and Insights | October 2, 2021

 South Florida Stats and Trends

-- South Florida has two wins against the spread in four games this year.
+- Thus far this season South Florida has two wins against the spread.

 - The Bulls have been underdogs by 20.5 points or more two times this year and have covered the spread every time.